-Before Chubby Checker’s version of The Twist took the world by storm, spawning a Dick Clark fueled dance craze, and a series of answer records that continues till today, it was just another record cut by Henry Stone and Hank Ballard (of The Midnighters fame) at the North Miami Armory.
-The back story is little known outside the music industry, but is a documented fact in a recent book called “Peppermint Twist: The Mob, Music, and The Most Famous Dance Club of the ’60s” by John Johnson Jr., Joel Selvin, and Dick Cami.
+Before Chubby Checker’s version of The Twist took the world by storm, spawning a Dick Clark fueled dance craze, and a series of answer records that continues till today, it was just another record cut by Henry Stone and Hank Ballard and The Midnighters at the North Miami Armory.
+It’s all in the book called “Peppermint Twist: The Mob, Music, and The Most Famous Dance Club of the ’60s” by John Johnson Jr., Joel Selvin, and Dick Cami.

-“Later, Cameo-Parkway sent Chubby Checker down to perform at one of my sock hops I used to run with DJ Bob Green.
-Chubby came by the studio when I was cutting James Brown doin the “Mashed Potato.”
+“Later, Cameo-Parkway sent Chubby Checker down to perform at one of my hops I used to run with DJ Bob Green.
+Chubby came by the studio when I was cutting James Brown doing the “Mashed Potato.”
 I told Chubby that if he’s looking for a song, to go look at this little B Side that came out on Federal Records, and so I’m the man responsible for “The Twist.”
-But these were just things I did to make a living, I never thought twice about it at the time. –And thats how history is made.
+But these were just things I did to make a living, I never thought twice about it at the time. –And that’s how history is made.”

 ©Jacob Katel and Henry Stone Music USA Inc. All Rights Reserved